SteveSmith16384/AlienRemake/readme.txt

-# ALIEN
+# XENOMORPH
-A remake of the Spectrum game originally by John Heap and Paul Clancey and published by Mind Games.
+A remake of the Spectrum game Alien originally by John Heap and Paul Clancey and published by Mind Games.

 ## Controls
-* To Move a member of the crew, you can either right-click on an adjacent room, or select an option from the Move To menu.
+* To move a member of the crew, you can either right-click on an adjacent room, or select an option from the Move To menu.
 * The crew will automatically attack the alien with their best weapon.
 * Crew who are not too wounded can heal themselves in the infirmery.
 (This is automatic)
+* Any crew with a fire extinguisher will automatically try and put out any fires they can see

 ## Current Differences